2 Chronicles 8

 Notes

-Verse 9 emphatically states that Solomon did not make Israelites into slaves.
+Verse 9 states plainly that Solomon did not make Israelites into slaves.
 This aligns with the Mosaic law prohibiting the permanent enslavement of fellow Israelites (Leviticus 25:39-43).
 The Chronicler presents Solomon as faithfully observing this command.
 In 1 Kings 5:13-14, however, Solomon drafts 30,000 Israelites into forced labor for the Lebanon timber operation.
-The Chronicler omits this entirely, again protecting Solomon's image as a lawful and righteous king.
+The Chronicler omits this, again preserving Solomon's image as a lawful and righteous king.

 The number of chief officers -- 250 -- differs from the 550 given in 1 Kings 9:23.
-The Kings account distinguishes between 250 "chief officers" and 300 additional overseers of a different rank, totaling 550.
+Kings distinguishes between 250 "chief officers" and 300 additional overseers of a different rank, totaling 550.
 The Chronicler appears to count only the senior tier.
 Various harmonization proposals exist, but the simplest explanation is that the two authors counted different categories of supervisors.
-The total workforce supervisory structure was likely the same; the difference lies in which officials each author chose to enumerate.
+The supervisory structure was likely identical; the difference lies in which tier of officials each author chose to count.

 Pharaoh's Daughter and the Holiness of the Ark (v.
 11)